patching...

 Memories of Christine

-Patch users who read an earlier report about the shooting described King shared their condolences for her family.
+Patch users who read described King shared their condolences for her family.

 "We did Cub Scouts together and son graduated in June," Gail Black wrote.
 "Chris was such a wonderful person.
 So tragic!
 Our thoughts and prayers go out to the King family."